yeoshuyi/REP-Makers-Compute-Server/README.md

 # REP-Makers-Compute-Server

 > Documentation for the REP Makers shared compute server (`ubuntu-makers`).

-A shared GPU and FPGA workstation for student and staff projects.
 Access is over Tailscale only; users do not have sudo.

 ---